isomerpages/sportsg-corp/pages/spexBusiness Athlete Stories.md

 team for support as he prepares for life beyond sports.
 The Athlete365 Career+ Workshops and networking sessions have been particularly beneficial in helping him navigate the transition from athlete to professional.</p>
-<p>As Nicholas Ting continues to guard the net for Singapore, he also stands
+<p>As Nicholas continues to guard the net for Singapore, he also stands as
-as a beacon of resilience and determination for athletes striving to balance their sporting and professional aspirations.
+a beacon of resilience and determination for athletes striving to balance their sporting and professional aspirations.
 His journey is a testament to the power of perseverance, both in the pool and the workplace.</p>
 <hr>